-Date Snickers are chewy, crunchy morsels that will satisfy any sweet tooth!
+These Date Snickers are chewy, crunchy morsels that will satisfy any sweet tooth!
 Naturally sweetened dates are filled with maple-peanut butter, covered in rich vegan chocolate, and sprinkled with salty peanuts.
 Such a decadent treat with just a few ingredients!

 These chocolatey date snickers are wonderful treats for yourself, your family, or your friends!
-Everyone will love this alternative to a Snickers bar.
+Everyone will love this healthy alternative to a Snickers bar.

 Dates became my best friend at the end of my pregnancy with Rowan.
-They are perfectly sweet and healthy.
-This recipe is a twist on the original by Eating Bird Food where I use date halves and add some maple syrup for a deep, rustic element.
+They are perfectly sweet and so good for you.

 All you need are a handful of ingredients and a few minutes!